WindowsAzure-TrainingKit/HOL-IntroSQLDatabase/HOL.md

 	>**Note:** Notice that the second time around the query optimizer is likely to use the index that you defined: This is the Index Seek line in the query plan.

 1. For the most part, you can use any tool that you might have previously used with SQL Server on-premises.
 For an example of this, look at the query plan graphically.
-In SQL Server Management Studio press **Ctrl-L** to display the **Estimated Execution Plan**.
+In SQL Server Management Studio, press **Ctrl-L** to display the **Estimated Execution Plan**.

 	![ShowingQueryExecutionPlanGraphically](images/showingqueryexecutionplangraphically.png?raw=true)